benber86/curve-blog/content/posts/gho-users/index.md

 <script src="../../js/gho-users/health-violin.js"></script>
 <canvas id="healthViolinChart" height="200px"></canvas>

+==@todo:use a different type of graph, the general reader will not understand this==

 Overall, health factor distribution is homogenous across all borrowed assets.
-As these are aggregated health scores across all loans, a user's score can be counted in different assets (if they have concurrently borrowed multiple different assets).
+As these are aggregated health scores across all loans, a user's score can be counted in different assets (if they have concurrently borrowed multiple assets).

 # Collateral Preferences